 Note that you include your full name (they may have interviewed more than one John!) along with the exact date and time of your interview.

 Short, sweet, succinct.

-- Names.
+- Use names.
 This isn’t the time to copy/paste an impersonal “Dear sir or ma’am” greeting.
 Refer back to your notes and address the hiring manager (or the team member who interviewed you) by name.

-- Personality and tone.
-While you may choose to use a follow-up e-mail template to shape your message, you should always adjust it to account for personality and tone.
+- Be mindful of personality and tone.
+While you may choose to use a follow-up email template to shape your message, you should always adjust it to account for personality and tone.
 Casual settings would call for more casual language, while formal settings would require something a bit more proper.
 Companies and interviewers are not monoliths.
 They hold different values, cultures, and expectations.
-You should adjust your e-mails accordingly.
+You should adjust your emails accordingly.

-- Appreciation.
+- Express appreciation.
 Always express thanks for being allowed to participate in the interview process.
-It’s a good way to show your awareness of the competitive nature of the job market.
-Plus, it’s a good reminder that you really are in good shape.
+While this isn’t a thank you email, it’s still good to show your awareness of the competitive nature of the job market.
+Plus, it’s a good way to acknowledge progress.
 Many others haven’t made it as far as you have!
 That’s something to celebrate.

-- Expression of interest.
+- Signal your ongoing interest.
 In some ways, job interviews are a bit like first dates.
 If the other side is hard to read, we may lose our enthusiasm for following with the offer of a second date.
 If you want the job, make positive statements to that effect.
 While you don’t want to come across as cocky, you should leave the interviewer with no question as to where you stand with your interest.